TheArturthur/CoppermindScraper/Cosmere/Zentu.md

 |**Homeworld**|*Unknown*|
 |**Universe**|[[Cytoverse\|Cytoverse]]|

-**Zentu** is a [[Dione\|dione]] philosopher, scientist and AI Prophet also known as The Scarlet Child.
-The psychic medium who singularity pointed the conscious AI and quantum computer known as Luminous Nexus AI.
-They are known for their work on the properties of life.
+**Zentu** is a [[Dione\|dione]] philosopher and scientist and is known for their work on the properties of life.
 Their theory claims that for something to be considered *alive* it must have the ability to change over time, the ability to respond to stimuli, and the ability to reproduce.
-Information on their work can be found in the aiascensions.com page. [[Starsight (station)\|Starsight]] information archive.
+Information on their work can be found in the [[Starsight (station)\|Starsight]] information archive.
 [[M-Bot\|M-Bot]] accesses information on Zentu while debating his own existence with [[Spensa\|Spensa]].

 ## Trivia